An Operator Learning Framework for Spatiotemporal Super-resolution of Scientific Simulations: Preliminaries

-A second important limitation of PINNs is that they only learn a solution representation for a single instance of the parametric family of PDEs of interest, that is for a single specific choice of boundary and initial conditions, forcing terms, parameter values, etc...
-As a result, the learnt model does not generalize well to other instances without additional computationally expensive retraining, and PINNs are thus not particularly effective in practice when we need to predict rapidly the dynamics of a system under different operating conditions.
+There are however several limitations to function learning approaches such as PINNs for numerically solving differential equations.
+First, PINNs only learn a solution representation for a single instance of the parametric family of PDEs of interest, that is for a single specific choice of boundary and initial conditions, forcing terms, source of loading terms, parameter values, etc...
+As a result, the learnt model does not generalize well to other instances without additional computationally expensive retraining, and PINNs are thus not particularly effective in practice when we need to predict rapidly the dynamics of a system under different operating conditions, although transfer learning approaches can alleviate this limitation to some extent~\cite{Goswami2022_3,Goswami2022_4}.
+Empirically, it has also been demonstrated that PINNs often struggle to solve challenging PDEs when the solution exhibits high-frequency behaviour or multi-scale structure~\cite{Fuks2020,Wang2021,Raissi_2020,Wang2022_3}.
+Furthermore, PINNs can also suffer from the curse-of-dimensionality during training since the target is typically the discrete solution of the PDE, possibly evaluated on a very large spatiotemporal mesh. \\

 This is where operator learning comes in.
-It can be used to obtain a continuous representation of the solution operator to a family of parametric PDEs, that can then be evaluated on any mesh under a wide range of operating conditions without requiring additional training at inference time.
+It can be used to obtain a continuous representation of the solution operator to a family of parametric PDEs, that can then be evaluated on any mesh under a wide range of operating conditions without requiring additional expensive training at inference time.
+For the training data, the target solutions also do not need to be specified on the same grid for every sample, providing greater flexibility.
 In addition, the trained parametrized representation sometimes even generalizes well to operating conditions outside of the distribution it experienced during training. \\